 - Medications.
 Medicines may help with chronic pain, headaches, and difficulty sleeping.
 They may also help with anxiety and depression.

 At Wilt Injury Lawyers, our Lexington brain injury attorneys work with you, investigators, and through a formal discovery process to determine how the accident that caused your TBI happened – and who is responsible.
 We handle the following types of personal injury claims that may cause a TBI:

 - Truck accidents

 - Medical malpractice, including delivery room mistakes that cause birth injuries

 We’ll fight to show your traumatic brain injury or that of a loved one was preventable.

-At Wilt & Associates, our personal injury lawyers file claims against all the people who caused your TBI.
+At Wilt Injury Lawyers, our personal injury lawyers file claims against all the people who caused your TBI.
 The defendants depend on the type of accident and other factors.
 Some of the possible defendants include:

 - Drivers and car owners

 Traumatic brain injury victims in Lexington need a lifetime of help.
 Many may never be able to work again.
 Our Lexington personal injury lawyers work diligently to detail all your economic losses, current and future.
 We also are skilled at working with your medical team and our network of doctors to explain all the ways your TBI has made your life painful and difficult.

 We seek compensation for all the expenses related to your injury, past and future: